xlwings/xlwings-server/docs/quickstart.md

 ## 2. Run the Server

-You can either create a development environment or deploy to "production".
+You can either create a development environment or deploy to "production":

-- A **development environment** makes it easy to play around with your own functions, but is only accessible to a single developer.
+- **Development environment**: makes it easy to play around with your own functions, but is only accessible to a single developer.
-- A **production environment** enables multiple users to explore xlwings Server by experimenting with the included examples.
-Making changes or adding own functions would require a re-deployment though.
+- **Production environment**: enables multiple users to explore xlwings Server by experimenting with the included examples.
+Making changes or adding own functions requires a re-deployment.

 ### Development environment